"""

 from .structures import CW_NONE, CW_THREADS, CW_PBS, CW_SLURM, CW_AWSBATCH

-from .structures import CW_SUBPROC
+from .structures import CW_SUBPROC, CW_ECS

 from .readerinfo import makeReaderInfo